 Examples of Good Abstract Submissions (for guidance only)

 Here are a small number of examples of well written abstracts which have been previously submitted to SRR and presented at one of our meetings.
 These abstracts were then published in the journal of Clinical Rehabilitation.

 Work in Progress

-Please submit 'work in progress' abstracts using the same procedure selecting 'work in progress' from the drop down list and in the results section include a statement of ethical approval obtained.
+Please submit 'work in progress' abstracts using the same procedure selecting 'work in progress' from the drop down list and in the results section include a statement of ethical approval obtained or being sought.